Multilevel-Langevin pathwise average for Gibbs approximation: Introduction

-\textbf{Contributions and plan of the paper.} The first objective of this work was mainly to prove that, even in a long-time problem, this is still possible to obtain a complexity proportional to $\varepsilon^{-2}$.
-In the same time, we also decided to investigate quantitative bounds and to answer to the following question: Is a multilevel method able to reduce the cost in $\varepsilon$ without worsening the dependence in the other parameters (and especially in the dimension) ?
-The answers to these questions are presented as follows in Sections \ref{sec:setmain2} and \ref{sec:langevinsc}. \begin{itemize} \item{} For a given general diffusion, we first state Theorem \ref{maintheo} which is a general result which applies under some \textit{ad hoc} assumptions on the behavior of the Euler scheme (ergodicity, long-time \textit{confluence} of the paths, distance between $\pi^\pas$ and $\pi$) depending on a series of parameters.
-In terms of these parameters, this result shows that for a given positive $\varepsilon$, we can tune the parameters of the multilevel procedure in such a way that for any $1$-Lipschitz function $f:\ER^d\rightarrow\ER$, an $\varepsilon$-approximation of $\pi(f)$ can be obtained with $\mathfrak{C}_2\varepsilon^{-2}$ or $\mathfrak{C}_2\varepsilon^{-2}|\log \varepsilon|^3$ iterations of the Euler scheme, where $\mathfrak{C}_2$ is an (almost)\footnote{By ``almost'', we mean ``up to universal constants'' (see Section \ref{sec:notations} for details).} explicit function of the parameters involved in the assumptions. \item{} Even though Theorem \ref{maintheo} potentially applies to general diffusions (see Remark \ref{rem:theo21}), we choose to focus on additive diffusions with strongly contractive drift and especially on over-damped Langevin diffusions (with strongly uniformly convex potential) in view of applications to Gibbs sampling.
-The related results are given in Section \ref{sec:langevinsc} where a series of results is stated leading to multilevel procedures with tuned parameters for $\varepsilon$-approximations in $L^2$ and with (almost) explicit bounds on the complexity.
-The results are divided into two parts, the first one related to the case where $b$ is a (contractive) Lispchitz ${\cal C}^1$-vector field (or when $U$ is ${\cal C}^2$ with Lipschitz gradient in the case of Langevin diffusions), and the second one to the case where $b$ is a ${\cal C}^2$-vector field with bounded derivatives up to order $2$.
-In the second case, refined expansions lead to $L^2$-bounds \textit{of order 1} for the Euler scheme (or equivalently to Assumption $\HDEUX$ below, with $\bea=2$) which in turn allow to apply Theorem \ref{maintheo} with friendlier parameters.
-The main results of this section are Theorems \ref{maincoro1} and \ref{maincoro2} for the case of a general vector field $b$ and Corollaries \ref{cor:gibbsI} and \ref{cor:gibbs2} for the application to Langevin diffusions.
-In the first part (when $b$ is only ${\cal C}^1$), we obtain some bounds on the complexity in ${\cal O}(d\varepsilon^{-2}|\log (d\varepsilon)|^3)$ whereas in the (refined) second part, the complexity is bounded by ${\cal O}(d\varepsilon^{-2})$.
-This last bound may be considered as optimal (with respect to $d$ and $\varepsilon$) since if $\pi$ could be simulated, the number of simulations of the random variable in a standard Monte-Carlo method to obtain a mean-squared error lower than $\varepsilon^2$ would be equal to ${\rm Var}_\pi(f) \varepsilon^{-2}$ which can be lower-bounded by $d\varepsilon^{-2}$ in some particular cases (for instance, take $\pi={\cal N}(0,I_d)$ and the $1$-Lipschitz function $f={\rm Id}$).\\
+\textbf{Contributions and plan of the paper.} The first objective of this work is {to provide a general diffusion setting in which the invariant distribution can be approximated by this combination of occupation measures with a complexity proportional to $\varepsilon^{-2}$}.
+In the same time, we also {want} to give quantitative bounds and to answer to the following question: Is a multilevel method able to reduce the cost in $\varepsilon$ without worsening the dependence {on} the other parameters (and especially {on} the dimension) ?
+The answers to these questions, given in Sections \ref{sec:setmain2} and \ref{sec:langevinsc}, {are summarized} below. \begin{itemize} \item{} {We answer to the first question in} Theorem \ref{maintheo}, {which is stated under general} assumptions on the behavior of the Euler scheme (ergodicity, long-time \textit{confluence} of the paths, bounds on the distance between $\pi^\pas$ and $\pi$ and on the moments).
+This result shows that for a given positive $\varepsilon$, we can tune the parameters of the multilevel procedure in such a way that for any $1$-Lipschitz function $f:\ER^d\rightarrow\ER$, an $\varepsilon$-approximation of $\pi(f)$ can be obtained with $\mathfrak{C}_2\varepsilon^{-2}$ or $\mathfrak{C}_2\varepsilon^{-2}|\log \varepsilon|^3$ iterations of the Euler scheme. {Furthermore,} $\mathfrak{C}_2$ is an (almost)\footnote{By ``almost'', we mean ``up to universal constants'' (see Section \ref{sec:notations} for details).} explicit function of the parameters involved in the assumptions. {Based on some classical estimates of the occupation measure of a Markov process, the main novelty here is to exhibit some precise conditions on the algorithm and some quantitative bounds on the complexity which guarantee an $\varepsilon^{-2}$-complexity.} \item{} Even though Theorem \ref{maintheo} potentially applies to general diffusions (see Remark \ref{rem:theo21}), we choose to focus on additive diffusions with strongly contractive drift, and especially on over-damped Langevin diffusions (with strongly uniformly convex potential) in view of applications to Gibbs sampling. {This is the purpose of} Section \ref{sec:langevinsc} where a series of results {provide concrete} multilevel procedures for $\varepsilon$-approximations in $L^2$ with (almost) explicit bounds on the complexity.
+The results are divided into two parts. {In the first one}, $b$ is a (contractive) Lispchitz ${\cal C}^1$-vector field, or equivalently, $U$ is ${\cal C}^2$ with Lipschitz gradient in the case of Langevin diffusions. {In the second part}, $b$ is a ${\cal C}^2$-vector field with bounded derivatives up to order $2$.
+In this case, refined expansions lead to $L^2$-bounds \textit{of order 1} for the Euler scheme and allow to apply Theorem \ref{maintheo} with friendlier parameters.
+The main results of this section are Theorems \ref{maincoro1} and \ref{maincoro2} in the case of a general vector field $b$, and Corollaries \ref{cor:gibbsI} and \ref{cor:gibbs2} in the case of Langevin diffusions.
+In the first part (when $b$ is only ${\cal C}^1$), we obtain some bounds on the complexity in ${\cal O}(d\varepsilon^{-2}|\log (d\varepsilon)|^3)$ whereas in the (refined) second part, the complexity is bounded by ${\cal O}(d\varepsilon^{-2})$. \\